HyunCafe/odin-todoapp/README.md

 * Ultimately, I overcame the challenge by adopting a modular approach, carefully planning, and considering the long-term implications of code complexity.
 This experience highlighted for me the importance of addressing potential issues early in the development process.

 #### Trash saving and Performance Challenge
-The issue was that the getColumns() function was being called multiple times unnecessarily, causing performance problems and making it difficult to debug.
-The solution was to implement a caching mechanism by introducing a global variable columns and checking if it has a value before running the function.
-If the value is already cached, the function returns it directly without querying the DOM again.
-This significantly improved the performance and stability of the application.

-(Will go into more detail later)
+* I encountered an issue with the task cards' state not being saved correctly when I moved or deleted them.
+Through debugging with console.trace(), I discovered that my getColumns() function was being called multiple times, leading to performance issues and inconsistent save states.
+This function was used in various modules for updating, editing, and saving the states of task cards, including the updateTasks() function within local storage.

+* Ultimately, solve this issue, I initialized a variable outside the function scope to store the fetched columns object.
+Within the getColumns() function, I first checked if the variable had a value, returning the cached value immediately without further processing.
+If the variable was undefined or empty, I then proceeded with the original logic of fetching the columns from the DOM and storing the result in the variable.

+* This change reduced the number of times the function was called and improved the performance of the code, ensuring the state of the task cards was saved correctly.